lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

    ]}

 The name of the claim can be overridden with ``config.oidc.groupsClaim`` as discussed below.
-Optionally, the value of the claim can be a simple list of group names instead of a structure including the GIDs, but in this case Gafaelfawr will not have access to the GID information and will not be able to provide it to protected applications.
+Optionally, the value of the claim can be a simple list of group names instead of a structure including the GIDs, but in this case Gafaelfawr will not have access to the GID information and will not be able to provide it to protected services.

 There are some additional options under ``config.oidc`` that you may want to set: